PennLINC/PennLINC.github.io/docs/DataWorkflows/DataCycle.md

 ## Preparing your environment

-If you are curating data on a Penn cluster, you will need to set up a conda environment for your project.
-For information on how to set up conda on each clustess [instructions for CUBIC]() and [instructions for PMACS]().
+If you are curating data on a Penn cluster, you will need to set up a conda [environment](https://pennlinc.github.io/docs/cubic#installing-miniconda-in-your-project-the-hard-way) for your project.
 You will need to install [datalad](Datalad.md) and CuBIDS for the rest of the steps in this workflow.
 To do so, create a conda environment.